Chol Marial: Recruiting

 As early as his freshman year in high school, Marial was receiving offers from major NCAA Division I programs, including Florida State, Iowa, and West Virginia.
 In January 2017, he emerged as one of the best players in the 2019 class.
 ESPN ranked him third overall, and 247Sports rated him as the second-best center in his class.
 In the following years, however, he plummeted down rankings, partly because he struggled with injuries and changed high schools several times.
 On 6 May 2019, Marial committed to play college basketball for Maryland.
 He was attracted to Maryland because he liked its coaching staff and players, and due to the improvement Bruno Fernando, who had a similar background as Marial, displayed with the program.
 When Marial finished high school, he was considered a four-star recruit by ESPN and Rivals and a three-star recruit by 247Sports.

 College career

 Marial missed the first 12 games of his freshman season after undergoing surgery to repair stress fractures in both legs.
 He played sparingly during his two years at Maryland.
 After his sophomore season, Marial transferred to Oregon State.
+After his senior season, Marial transferred to San Jose State.